Communicating the gravitational-wave discoveries of the LIGO-Virgo-KAGRA Collaboration: Case Study: GWTC-3

 A series of LVK webinars were organised to coincide with the release of GWTC-3.
-The first on GWTC-2.1~\cite{AbbottEtAlGWTC2p1:2024}, a reanalysis of the previous data using updated methods consistent with GWTC-3.
-Subsequent webinars in the series presented the GWTC-3 results and implications for cosmology, astrophysics and tests of general relativity.
-Presenters were drawn from those who made key contributions to the work, with preference given to early-career scientists, and ensuring a balance in geographic location and demographics.
+The first on GWTC-2.1~\citep{AbbottEtAlGWTC2p1:2024}, a reanalysis of previous data using updated methods consistent with GWTC-3.
+Subsequent webinars presented the GWTC-3 results and implications for cosmology, astrophysics and tests of general relativity.
+Presenters were drawn from those who made key contributions to the work, with preference given to early-career scientists, and balancing geographic location and demographics.

 The data release was a key component of the GWTC-3 results.
 It included Jupyter notebooks and Python scripts to demonstrate use and how to reproduce plots from the paper.
+As of August 2024, the data release for the inferred source properties of the new GWTC-3 detections is the most viewed of all Zenodo-hosted LVK data releases, with approximately $8,000$ views ($27,500$ file downloads); the second most viewed is the equivalent set of results for the GWTC-2.1 analysis, with approximately $5,600$ views ($21,800$ file downloads).
+The popularity of the data release indicates that the community appreciates the value of the results, and understands how to use data products.

+As the detection rate increases, it becomes more difficult to manage all the analyses, and curate data releases that include all the relevant results (especially if there have been multiple reanalyses to obtain final results).
+We recommend automating the process to reduce the chance of human error in data-release production, and efforts are underway to develop such automation tools~\citep[e.g.,][]{WilliamsEtAl:2023}.

-Additionally, a Streamlit app was created to interactively make plots of source parameters: this enabled users to customise paper plots without needing to download data (\href{https://gwtc3-contours.streamlit.app/}{gwtc3-contours.streamlit.app/}).
+For GWTC-3, a Streamlit app was created to interactively make plots of source parameters enabling users to customise paper plots without needing to download data (\href{https://gwtc3-contours.streamlit.app/}{gwtc3-contours.streamlit.app/}).